alonitac/DevOpsJan22/21_k8s/k8s-tutorial.md

 Observe the service account used by the fluentd Pods, observe their ClusterRole bound to them.

-### Visualize logs with Grafana

-1. Review the objects in `grafana.yaml` and apply.
-2. Visit grafana service and configure the Elasticsearch database to view all cluster logs.

 ## Elastic Kubernetes Service (EKS)